IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-tooltips.md

 ## Tooltip Types

-The $ProductName$ category chart component can be configured to display Tooltips in the following ways:
+The $ProductName$ category chart can be configured to display tooltips by setting the `ToolTipType` property in the following ways:

 1. `Default` tooltips will display a tooltip for a single item when the pointer is positioned over it.
 1. `Item` tooltips will display a tooltip for each data item in the category that the pointer is positioned over.